Brecknock Rural District

 Brecknock was a rural district in the administrative county of Breconshire, Wales, from 1894 - 1974.
 The district surrounded, but did not include, the town of Brecon, which was a separate municipal borough.

-In 1974 local government throughout Wales was reorganised.
-Under the Local Government Act 1972 the rural district was abolished and it was combined with a number of other districts to form the Borough of Brecknock, one of three districts of the new county of Powys.
+In 1974, the local government throughout Wales was reorganised.
+Under the Local Government Act 1972, Brecknock Rural District was abolished and its area was combined with a number of other local government areas to form the Borough of Brecknock, one of three districts of the new county of Powys.

-The district comprised the following civil parishes.
+Brecknock Rural District comprised the following civil parishes.
 They are listed below using the spelling current at the times of the rural district's existence: